mfisher29/mbta-routes/README.md

 There is probably an easier way to retrieve route stops and recommended trips though the API, but I wanted to try to solve it based on the data I already had collected from the API calls in problems 1 and 2.

-Currently the algorithm handles up to 2 subway transfers.
-To allow it to handle N subway transfers, this algorithm could be improved upon by turning it into a recursive function for cases where more than 1 connection is necessary.

 The key part of the code is the `check_connections` function, which handles cases where a rider must transfer between 1 or more routes to get to their end stop.
 It first finds a potential connecting stop from the connecting_stops dictionary from problem 2:
 `{'Park Street': ['Red', 'Green-C', ...], 'State': ['Orange', 'Blue'], ... }` It then looks to see if the end stop is along any of the listed routes.
 If YES, a response is returned.
 If NO, the sequence is repeated to check for another connection, until we finally find a connecting stop that will allow us to get to the desired route which has our final destination stop.